wulfkaal/documentation/protocols/anchor-protocol/block-production-salaries.md

 | Donna | 202 | 1020 Total / 202 Anchor = | 5.04950495 | 20 Total SEM / Proportional Anchor = | 3.96078431 |
 | Total | 1020 |  | 20 |  |  |

-How does Joe earn tradeable currency on the Semada Platform?
+How does Joe earn tradeable currency on the  Platform?

 SEM tokens \(traded on binance\) are the tradable currency used for and within transactions \(including as gas\).
-Anchor tokens are the Semada block propagation reputation tokens available to the Semada block propagation DAO members.
+Anchor tokens are the block propagation reputation tokens available to the block propagation DAO members.

 The Anchor tokens determine who has power in the system for deciding: